peterthorpe5/public_scripts/identifying_pallindrome/README.rst

 The search will look for pallindromes from min_length to max_length

-The function called are found in ``./palindrome_library.py``
+The functions called are found in ``./palindrome_library.py``